 - Map of land use in Australia

 - Mapping the world with free GIS software.
-This is the continuity to the line that they brought from Three previous versions about the open source GIS tools.
-The article is interesting, based on the book by Gary E. Sherman, with that name, see the graph and the position that they give to gvSIG at the user's specialty level.
+This is the continuity to the line that they brought from the Three previous versions about open source GIS tools.
+The article is interesting, based on the book by Gary E. Sherman, with that name, see the graph and the position they give to gvSIG at the user specialty level.

 - AutoDesk, saving cities from overpopulation